LOGESHWARAN-2/Expense_Tracker_Application/Readme.md

    ```

 3. **Update database connection** in `DatabaseConfig.java`:
-   - Change username and password to match your PostgreSQL setup
+   - Change username and password to match your MySQL setup

 ## How to Run